 - Forest land is the land use that provides the greatest mitigation benefits.
 Forest land can also suffer the largest loss of biomass in case of forest fires, as well reduced growth due to drought, insect infestations and windthrows.
 This is visible in the GHG inventory for forest land with large interannual variation due to such events.

-- Land use is relative stable in the EU, however, the forest area has increased for many years, which contribute to the annual net removals delivered by forests.
+Land use is relatively stable in the EU, however, the forest area has increased for many years, which contribute to the annual net removals delivered by forests.

-- Organic soils including peat lands store large quantities of carbon and they are therefore particular important for land-based mitigation efforts.
+Organic soils including peat lands store large quantities of carbon and they are therefore particularly important for land-based mitigation efforts.

 LULUCF is the only sector in the national greenhouse gas inventory where there can be both emissions and removals of CO2.
 Some land use categories are a sink of CO2 from the atmosphere and others a source of CO2 to the atmosphere.
 The management of land, the carbon pools and vegetation on this land determines whether the land is a sink or a source of CO2.
 However, land and the vegetation on the land are also subject to climate change impacts which can have a positive or negative effect on CO2 sequestration.
 In recent years the negative impacts have been very visible in the form of forest fires and insect infestation in forests.
 This has caused loss of carbon and thus emissions and is not easily mitigated by management.
 This also means it is sector with relatively large interannual variation in the annual contribution.
 However, overall, it is a sector that has functioned as a net sink for many years, not least due to the increase in forests area in Europe, as forests holds relatively large carbon stocks compared to other land uses.
 The sector is very important for balancing hard to abate emissions from other sectors to reach climate neutrality.